 It’s fair to say, that while there are so many theories about the origin of cancer, it’s difficult for anyone to decide on an effective way to treat or prevent it.

 Apart from the possible environmental triggers, there are also a great many scientists who believe cancer to be a genetic disease.

-However, one of the most important findings that relates to the keto diet is that cancer cells depend on sugar for their survival, and cannot utilize any other form of nutrients.
+However, one of the most important findings that relates to the keto diet is that cancer cells depend on sugar for their survival.
+Cancer cells cannot utilize any other form of nutrients.

-As the keto diet severely restricts sugar intake and also lowers insulin, this obviously has implications for the claim that the keto diet is able to inhibit the growth of cancer cells.
+The keto diet severely restricts sugar intake and this significantly lowers insulin.
+This has implications for the claim that the keto diet is able to inhibit the growth of cancer cells.

 A keto diet with unrestricted intake of nutrients did not have the same effect.
 However, Seyfried et al. did conclude that the keto diet could be effective when combined with other interventions.
 You can read the full paper here

 Dr Valter Longo is a professor of gerontology and biological sciences and director of the longevity institute at the University of Southern California.
-He studies aging, including the role of fasting and diet in longevity and the effects of fasting on disease.
+He studies aging.
+He is especially interested in the role of fasting and diet in longevity and the effects of fasting on disease.

 He believes that fasting plays a major role in the recognition and elimination of cancer cells in the body.

 This backs up the claim that the keto diet has a role in the treatment of cancer.